Table of Contents

 The major demarcation in the capital market is between the bond and share markets.
 The greatest investment dilemma an investor can face is choosing bonds or stocks, considering which will give the best returns.
-But while they are different in character and by the nature of the return they generate, let’s explore the bond market vs the stock market in terms of their functions in this article.

-What Is The Bond Market?
+What is the Bond Market?

 The bond market is the financial market where investors buy and sell bonds and other debt securities.
 Corporate organizations and governments issue bonds when they need to raise loans from the market.
 The company agrees to pay an interest or coupon to the lender against the bond.
 As such, bonds guarantee a stream of steady income to the investor.